The Progressive Case Against Henry Cuellar

 His record from the house during that era certainly is something.
 In a series of legislative actions first reported here by Primaries for Progress, Henry Cuellar sought a dramatic and unconstitutional expansion of the power of law enforcement.
-The 287(g) program is in the news now a lot.
-It pays local police to act like immigration agents.
-This both causes deportations of law-abiding residents and undermines local confidence in law enforcement, so it’s on the wane thanks to immigration activists and newly elected Democrats.
-Henry Cuellar proposed the inverse: giving Border Patrol and INS most of the powers of regular TX cops.
-That poses exactly the same problems as 287(g), but possibly worse.
+The 287(g) program has been in the news recently.
+It pays local police to act like immigration agents, both causing deportations of law-abiding residents and undermining local confidence in law enforcement.
+Its use has been on the wane thanks to immigration activists and newly elected Democrats.
+Henry Cuellar, back in his State House days, proposed the inverse: giving Border Patrol and INS most of the powers of regular TX cops.
+That poses exactly the same problems as 287(g), but even worse.
 He tried to change the law to allow school resource officers search a student under probation whenever the hell they felt like it, which is of questionable constitutionality.
 Does that sound like he’s a fan of the police state?
 How about if I told you he attempted to make it a crime not to help a cop arrest someone if they ask?

 When someone says Democrats used to be bad on criminal justice issues, they mean that they voted to increase prison sentences, or maybe that they tried to make it easier to privatize them.
 Cuellar did all of that of course.
 But that other stuff, that was certainly not typical of Democrats of the period.
 That’s not the party, not the era, not “mistakes were made”.
 That’s him.

 It wasn’t just criminal justice-related issues that Cuellar hung with the conservatives on.
-For instance, he voted to make sex between under-17 gay couples a felony for both participants.
-And you know how Flint, Michigan drank poison for years because Rick Snyder passed a law to let corporates hacks run financially failing cities?
+For instance, he voted to make sex between under-17 year-old gay couples a felony for both participants.
+Remember how Flint, Michigan drank poison for years because Rick Snyder passed a law to let corporates hacks run financially failing cities?
 It was often called the “emergency manager” law.
-Well years before that, Henry Cuellar wrote his own version with a bill that would have make it possible for the state to hand entire school districts over to private companies if the state deemed the school district “failing.”
+Well, years before that, Henry Cuellar wrote his own version with a bill that would have make it possible for the state to hand entire school districts over to private companies if the state deemed the school district “failing.”
 These bills are also first being reported here by Primaries for Progress

 He was just overall a big supporter of school privatization, writing HB 318, which became a firestorm over its wide expansion of school vouchers.
 The bill, written by Cuellar, was a blatant giveaway to charters that could eventually include an unlimited number of vouchers.
 Even the state’s analysis said it would pump millions yearly from the state’s education into vouchers.
 It was co-authored by four Republicans and no Democrats, and introduced in the senate by Republicans.
 George W. Bush championed the bill, and during the fight to pass the bill, Cuellar decried “teacher groups and public education groups” for their “influence”.
 While some powerful committee Democrats did water it down somewhat, the final version of the bill passed with the opposition of a majority of the Democratic caucus.